Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 The good news is that we've listed the top 8 must-see pagodas.
 Keep reading to learn which pagodas you can't pass up.

 Pagodas, known as “Chua” in Vietnam, are Buddhist places of worship.
-Pagodas are different from temples in which they are strictly meant for Buddhists.
+Pagodas are different from temples in that they are strictly meant for Buddhists.
 Anyone is welcome inside.

 Don't point at the altars or statues.
 Be respectful of locals who are praying.
 Finally, always ask before taking photos.